 Shown above is the glued in elevator servo.
-For the elevator, use the middle servo slot that is on the side of the fuselage.
+For the elevator, use the horizontal servo slot that is on the side of the fuselage.
 The arms used for the elevator and rudder servos are the singles.
 For both the elevator and rudder servos, face the output shaft towards the rear.
+For the MXS, position the servo arm towards the bottom of the airplane and run the linkage along the bottom part of the fuselage.

-Shown above is the rudder servo mounted in the furthest rear servo slot.
+Shown above is the rudder servo mounted.